Lartu/ldpl-net-server/README.md

 ## Usage

-This library adds three new statements to the language:
+This library adds five new statements to the language:
 - `NET LISTEN ON <number>`
    - Use this statement to start your server on port number `<number>`.
 Do this after you've written all our code and set up the whole library, as this is a locking statement and anything after it won't be executed (because your server will be too busy listening for new data and connections).
+- `NET START ON <number>`
+   - Use this statement to start your server on port number `<number>` without blocking the execution of your program.
+You will need to use `NET POLL` to listen for client activity.
+When your program exits, the socket is closed.
+- `NET POLL`
+   - Use this statement to listen for client activity when your server has been started using `NET START ON <number>`.
 - `NET SEND <text> TO <socket number>`
    - Use this statement send the message `<text>` to the client identified by the socket number `<socket number>`.
 The client will receive your message, easy as pie.